laminas/laminas-navigation/doc/book/quick-start.md

 # Quick Start

-The fastest way to get up and running with zend-navigation is:
+The fastest way to get up and running with laminas-navigation is:

-- Enable the zend-navigation `DefaultNavigationFactory`.
+- Enable the laminas-navigation `DefaultNavigationFactory`.
 - Define navigation container configuration under the top-level `navigation` key in your application configuration.
 - Render your container using a navigation view helper within your view scripts.